Frequently Asked Questions

 How are cicatricial alopecias diagnosed?

 Clinical evaluation of the scalp is also important.
-Symptoms of itching, burning, pain, or tenderness usually signal ongoing activity.
+Symptoms of itching, burning, pain or tenderness usually signal ongoing activity.
 Signs of scalp inflammation include redness, scaling, and pustules.
-However, in some active cases there are few symptoms or signs and only the scalp biopsy demonstrates the active inflammation.
+However, in some cases there are few symptoms or signs and only the scalp biopsy demonstrates the active inflammation.
 The overall extent and pattern of hair loss is noted and sometimes photographed for future comparison.
-A hair "pull test" is performed to identify areas of active disease in which follicles are easily pulled out.
-The pulled hairs are mounted on a slide and the hair bulbs are viewed with a microscope to determine how many are growing ("anagen") hairs and how many are resting (" telogen") hairs.
+A hair "pull test" may be performed to identify areas of active disease in which hairs are easily pulled out.
 In addition, if pustules are present, cultures may be performed to identify which microbes, if any, may be contributing to the inflammation.
 A thorough evaluation that includes all of these parameters is important in diagnosing a cicatricial alopecia and in identifying features in individual patients that will help the selection of therapy.

-Diagnosis and treatment of cicatricial alopecia is often challenging.
+Diagnosis and treatment of cicatricial alopecias is often challenging.
 For this reason, it is helpful to be evaluated by a dermatologist with a special interest or expertise in scalp and hair disorders, and who is familiar with current diagnostic methods and therapies.
-A hair specialist who is experienced in the evaluation and treatment of patients with cicatricial alopecias may be found by contacting CARF's communications coordinator at: firstname.lastname@example.org.
-Please provide your full name, address, and phone number.
+A hair specialist who is experienced in the evaluation and treatment of patients with cicatricial alopecias may be found by contacting the Cicatricial Alopecia Research Foundation (www.carfintl.org), the American Academy of Dermatology (www.aad.org), or the North American Hair Research Society (www.nahrs.org).

 How are cicatricial alopecias treated?

-Treatment of the lymphocytic group of cicatricial alopecias including lichen planopilaris, frontal fibrosing alopecia, central centrifugal alopecia, and pseudopelade (Brocq) involves use of anti-inflammatory medications.
-The goal of treatment is to decrease or eliminate the lymphocytic inflammatory cells that are attacking and destroying the hair follicle.
-Oral medications may include hydroxychloroquine, doxycycline, mycophenolate mofetil, cyclosporine, or pioglitazone.
-Topical medications may include corticosteroids, topical tacrolimus, topical pimecrolimus, or Derma-Smoothe/FS scalp oil.
-Triamcinolone acetonide (a corticosteroid) may be injected into inflamed, symptomatic areas of the scalp.
+Treatment of the lymphocytic group of cicatricial alopecias (including lichen planopilaris, frontal fibrosing alopecia, central centrifugal cicatricial alopecia, pseudopelade (Brocq), chronic cutaneous lupus erythematosus, and keratosis follicularis spinulosa decalvans) involves use of anti-inflammatory medications.
+The goal of treatment is to decrease or eliminate the lymphocytic cells that are attacking and destroying the hair follicle.
+Oral medications may include hydroxychloroquine, doxycycline, mycophenolate mofetil, pioglitazone, cyclosporine, or cor ticosteroids.
+Topical medications may include cor ticosteroids, topical tacrolimus, Derma-Smoothe/FS scalp oil; triamcinolone acetonide (a cor ticosteroid) may be injected into inflamed, symptomatic areas of the scalp.

 Will my hair grow back?

 Hair will not regrow once the follicle is destroyed.
-However, it may be possible to treat the inflammation in and around surrounding follicles before they are destroyed, and for this reason it is important to begin treatment as early as possible to control the inflammatory process.
-Minoxidil solution or foam (2% or 5%) applied twice daily to the scalp may be helpful to stimulate any small, remaining, unscarred follicles.
+However, it may be possible to treat the inflammation in and around the surrounding follicles before they are destroyed and for this reason it is important to begin treatment as early as possible to halt the inflammatory process.
+Minoxidil solution (2% or 5%) applied once (5%) or twice (2%) daily to the scalp may help to stimulate any small, remaining, unscarred follicles.
 The progression of hair loss is unpredictable.
-In some cases, progression is slow, and in other cases progression can be rapid and extensive.
-Usually there is sufficient hair remaining to cover the affected scalp areas; in relatively few patients the hair loss is more extensive and requires a hair piece.
+In some cases, progression is slow and there is sufficient hair remaining to cover the affected scalp areas; in other cases, progression can be rapid and extensive.

 How should I care for my hair?

-Hair care products and shampoos are generally safe as long as they are non-irritating to the scalp.
-Your dermatologist may recommend specific shampoos and products to decrease scalp symptoms, scaling and inflammation and will recommend frequency of their use.
-Hair pieces, wigs, hats, and scarves are all safe, will not aggravate your condition, and may be used freely.
+Hair care products and shampoos can generally be used with any frequency desired, as long as the products are not irritating to the scalp.
+Dermatologists may recommend specific shampoos and products to decrease scalp symptoms, scaling, and inflammation.
+Hair pieces, wigs, hats, scarves may be used freely.

 CARF does not endorse any of the medications, treatments, or products mentioned in this website.
 Please consult with your physician before considering any of the drugs or treatments.